ons-cherif/Covid19-New-Cases-Classification/README.md

 * `delay_evaluation`: Reflects the number of intervals for which to delay the first policy evaluation.

 *3- Create a SKLearn estimator:*
 The estimator contains the source directory, the path to the script directory, the compute target and the entry script which refers to the script's name to use along with the experiment.
-In my case, I used [TrainCovid19Infections.py](starter_file/TrainCovid19Infections.py)
+In my case, I used [TrainCovid19Infections.py](starter_file/TrainCovid19Infections.py).<br>

 After creating the HyperDriveConfig using the mentioned above parameters, we submit the experiment by specifying the recently created HyeperDrive configuration:
 * `primary_metric_name`: The name of the primary metric needs to exactly match the name of the metric logged by the training script.
 Since I chose the Accuracy metric in my training script, I will be using the same within my HyperDriveConfig.
-* `primary_metric_goal=PrimaryMetricGoal.MAXIMIZE`: This can be Maximize or Minimize, but I chose to Maximize the accuracy.
+* `primary_metric_goal=PrimaryMetricGoal.MAXIMIZE`: Primary metrinc goal is aiming to Maximized or Minimized the chosen primary metric.
+For this project I chose to Maximize the `accuracy` _primary metric_.
 ```
 hyperdrive_run_config = HyperDriveConfig(
                                    hyperparameter_sampling = param_sampling,